A. An applicant shall submit to the Board at least 6 weeks before the examination:

-(3) A certificate of completion from each electrology instruction program attended that was substantially equivalent to the program requirements in this State, with verification of the number of hours completed in each theory and clinical training; and
+(b) A certificate of completion from each electrology instruction program attended, with verification of the number of hours completed in each theory and clinical training; and

-(4) Written, verified evidence that the applicant has completed an application for a criminal history records check by submitting the following:
+(4) Written, verified evidence satisfactory to the Board that the applicant has completed the application for a criminal history records check by submitting the following:

 (a) Two sets of fingerprints, as required by the Central Repository and the FBI; and